artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 made changes, some of the commands may be different in your installation.

-Restarting services can be a useful first step in trying to resolve issues - if the service is in a bad state as a result of an aerror that has occurred, then restarting it can often return it to a working condition.
+Restarting services can be a useful first step in trying to resolve issues - if the service is in a bad state as a result of an error that has occurred, then restarting it can often return it to a working condition.
 Below are basic instructions for restarting PHP-FPM, Memcached, Nginx, and the atom-worker.